theimpossibleastronaut/php-sam/README.md

 Based on the article "So you want to write a SAM library" on [geti2p.net](http://geti2p.net/en/blog/post/2019/06/23/sam-library-basics).

-This is a work in progress, but go ahead and give it a try.
+Most basic features are implemented.
+Go ahead and play with the examples.
 It's very basic as well.
 Requires PHP 7.2+.

 ```php